pmanocha07/DAA/README.md

-# 🧠 Maze Solver – Built with DAA Logic by Pavni Manocha
+# 🧠 Maze Solver – Built with DAA Logic

 A smart and interactive Maze Solver that visualizes graph traversal algorithms in action.
 Designed to assist with solving complex maze patterns using the power of **DAA (Design & Analysis of Algorithms)** and clean frontend aesthetics.